Program

 The intended purpose of a device goes beyond regulatory concerns; it also drives health economic considerations and can underlie intellectual property issues, all of which inform market access strategy.
 Aligning the intended purpose across all domains is crucial for successful market entry.

-Co-founder and CTO of Spotlight Health, UK
+Co-founder and CTO of Revela, UK

 Clinical Evaluation Expert for Medical Devices, Founder, Clinical Evaluation Navigator, France